-After seeing this method bear fruit, we then realized this content was generating a huge number of passive links.
+After seeing this method bear fruit, we then realized this content was generating a huge number of organic links.
 On a long enough timeline, the numbers often far outpaced the initial manual push we gave the assets.

-This started getting our brains turning on the type of posts that generated more passive links than others.
+This started getting our brains turning on the type of posts that generated more organic links than others.
 We started emphasizing these for clients, often early in engagements — and got better at it over time.

 All the while, Google started moving towards a brand-focused approach.
 It is hard, if not impossible, to rank unless you truly have quality content to offer.